jackfoxy/urQL/docs/ref-ch03-create.md

 * SET DEFAULT

 All the values that make up the foreign key are set to their bunt values when the corresponding row in the parent foreign table is deleted.
-The agent raises an error if the parent table has no entry with bunt values.
+The Obelisk agent raises an error if the parent table has no entry with bunt values.

 **`ON UPDATE { NO ACTION | CASCADE | SET DEFAULT }`**
 Specifies an action on the rows in the table if those rows have a referential relationship and the referenced row is deleted from the foreign table.

 * NO ACTION (default)

-The Database Engine raises an error, and the update action on the row in the parent table is rolled back.
+The Database Engine raises an error, and the update action on the row in the parent table is aborted.

 * CASCADE